Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 For the $h$-convergence, a sequence of polygonal meshes in Figure~\ref{fig:voronoi_mesh} is considered, and we consider polynomial degree $\ell = 3$.
 At the same time, for the $\ell$-convergence we fix a computational mesh of $100$ elements and vary the polynomial degree $\ell = 1,2,\dots,5$.
 The time discretization parameters are $T_f = 0.1$, $\Delta t = \num[exponent-product=\ensuremath{\cdot}, print-unity-mantissa=false]{5e-5}$.

 In Figure~\ref{fig:convh}, we report the $L^2$ and $dG$-errors for the two unknowns with respect to the mesh size (\textit{log-log} scale).
-In agreement with the results expected by the theory of the PolyDG methods (cf. \cite{CangianiDong2017,Cangiani2014}), we observe that, as we are using $\ell = 3$, the $dG$-errors show a convergence rate proportional to $h^3$.
+In agreement with the results expected by Theorem~\ref{thm:conv} (a-priori error estimate) and by the theory of the PolyDG methods (cf. \cite{CangianiDong2017,Cangiani2014}), we observe that, as we are using $\ell = 3$, the $dG$-errors show a convergence rate proportional to $h^3$.
 Moreover, concerning the $L^2$-errors, we observe that the errors decay as $h^{\ell + 1}$.
 In Figure~\ref{fig:convh_tau0}, we report the results for the same convergence test, but taking $\tau_1 = 0$ in \eqref{eq:mass_cons_1}.
 Also, for this configuration, the numerical results match the predicted convergence rates of the PolyDG framework.

 In Figure~\ref{fig:convp}, Figure~\ref{fig:convp_tau0}, we report the results for the $\ell$-convergence test.
 We observe that, for both the model configurations, the errors of the two variables decay exponentially.